jbugel-lol/jbugel.xyz-focus/README.md

 - `clock.js`: the JavaScript file that updates the clock display on the HTML document
 - `antiDistraction.js`: the JavaScript file that disables right-click and text selection on the entire page
 - `timer.js`: the JavaScript file that updates the title of the HTML document with the elapsed time

+## Preview 🔍

+A live preview of the focus helper is available at [jbugel.xyz/focus ↗](https://jbugel.xyz/focus).

 ## License 📜